forTEXT/catma/README.md

 _You can find screenshots for most of these steps in /doc/readme-images/_

-_Note also that since writing this, the IntelliJ IDEA .eml and .iml project files have been checked in, and that this will affect which steps you need to perform._
+_Note also that since writing this, the IntelliJ IDEA .eml and .iml project files have been checked in, and that this will affect which steps you need to perform.
+See the Troubleshooting section if you run into any issues._

 1. Clone the CATMA Git repositories:
    1. Clone the "catma" repo, branch: "catma6" (https://github.com/mpetris/catma.git)